mhoye/moderntools/README.md

 ## System use and management

 *   [htop](https://htop.dev/), "a cross-platform interactive process viewer".
-*   An [htop-like utility called bottom](https://github.com/clementtsang/bottom) also got some love, as did
+*   [bottom](https://github.com/clementtsang/bottom), an htop-like utility that also got some votes.
 *   [btop++](https://github.com/aristocratos/btop), another 'better top' variant.
+*   [ncdu](https://dev.yorhel.nl/ncdu), friend of htop and a nice disk usage display for the terminal.
 *   [HTTPie](https://httpie.io/), a CURL-adjacentish command-line HTTP client for testing and debugging web APIs.
 *   [Xh](https://github.com/ducaale/xh) is related, described as reimplementing a subset of HTTPie's interface with an emphasis on simplicity and speed.
 *   [glow](https://github.com/charmbracelet/glow), a markdown-on-the-command-line tool.